-Final validation of the configuration is performed when the Apply Changes button is pressed.
+Final validation of the configuration is performed when the Apply Changes is pressed.
 If there are no errors in the configuration, the new configuration immediately takes effect.
 If there are any errors in the configuration, a red box is displayed around the invalid panel.
-Hovering over the panel displays a description of the error.